 One of the most common surgical treatment options for severe corneal scarring is a cornea transplant, or keratoplasty.
 With keratoplasty, NYC corneal specialist Dr. Belmont removes part or all of the scarred cornea and replaces it with part or all of a donor cornea.
 Success of corneal transplant largely depends on whether a suitable donor match for the patient can be found.

-Find Out More About the Corneal Scarring Treatment Options
+Learn More About Corneal Scarring Treatment in NYC

 If you are experiencing a persisting sensation of having debris in your eye, or if you are experiencing eye pain or an extreme sensitivity to light, you may be suffering from corneal scarring or another corneal condition.
 If this is the case, your best option is to contact Belmont Eye Center to schedule an appointment with Dr. Belmont.
 The knowledgeable corneal surgeon can examine your eyes and let you know what is affecting your cornea and perhaps your vision.